Music of Chrono Trigger: Chrono Trigger: Original Sound Version

 Chrono Trigger: Original Sound Version is a soundtrack of the music from Chrono Trigger, produced by Yasunori Mitsuda and Mitsunobu Nakamura.
 The soundtrack spans three discs and 64 tracks, covering a duration of 2:39:52.
 It was published by NTT Publishing on March 25, 1995 and re-published on October 1, 2004.

 The majority of the tracks were composed by Yasunori Mitsuda, while ten tracks were contributed by Nobuo Uematsu after Mitsuda contracted stomach ulcers.
 Noriko Matsueda composed one track, "Boss Battle 1", which was arranged by Uematsu.
 The soundtrack tunes have been described as covering a wide variety of moods, from "simple, light-hearted tunes" like "Spekkio" to "sad themes" like "At The Bottom of Night" and "darker themes" like "Ocean Palace".

 The album was well received by reviewers such as Liz Maas of RPGFan, who termed it "well worth its price" and noted that the tracks were very memorable and "always fit the mood in the game".
 IGN termed it "one of the best videogame soundtracks ever produced" and said that the music was a large part of the game's ability to "capture the emotions of the player".
 It furthermore called the soundtrack "some of the most memorable tunes in RPG history".
 The game itself won the "Best Music in a Cartridge-Based Game" award in Electronic Gaming Monthly's 1995 video game awards.

-The original CDs for both releases were only published in Japan and include only Japanese track names.
-The official English track names were later released on Chrono Trigger Official Soundtrack: Music from Final Fantasy Chronicles and Chrono Trigger Original Soundtrack [DS Version].